prochazkalukas/openscope/CONTRIBUTING.md

 ## Conclusion
 Please attempt to conform to these guidelines, as it makes development a lot easier for everyone involved.
 More information can be found in the `documentation/` folder, and don't hesitate to ask around on [Slack](https://slack.openscope.co) if you have any questions!

-Again, thank you for your desicion to help contribute to openScope, and welcome!
+Again, thank you for your desicion to help contribute to OpenScope, and welcome!

-\- *The openScope team*
+\- *The OpenScope team*